gayatrig19/the-quest-adventures-game/README.md

     ![start_game_input_validation](assets/start_game_input_validation.png)

-- Input username with less than 3 characters/ containing special characters/ proceed without entering
+2. Input username with less than 3 characters/ containing special characters/ proceed without entering one.
-  one:

     - Response: Error message is displayed based on the user action and a prompt to enter user name.

     ![username_input_validation](assets/username_input_validation.png)

-- Input incorrect choice other than 1 and 2 for "Enter your choice" prompt while playing the game for different paths:
+3. Input incorrect choice other than 1 and 2 for "Enter your choice" prompt while playing the game
+   for different paths.

     - Response: Error message is displayed for invalid choice and user is prompted to enter the choice again.

     ![play_game_input_validation](assets/play_game_input_validation.png)

-- At the end of the game, input incorrect character/ number/ press 'enter' with no input given for "Would you like to play again" prompt.
+4. At the end of the game, input incorrect character/ number/ press 'enter' with no input given for "Would you like to play again" prompt.

     - Response: Receive an error message and prompt to enter the choice(yes/no) again.

     ![play_again_input_validation](assets/play_again_input_validation.png)

+## Functional Testing:

+Functional testing for user stories is as follows:

+1. Expected: As a user, I want to understand the purpose and intention of the site and application
+   when I run the program.
+    - Result: When user clicks on run program, the title in ASCII art and a welcome message with general idea and rules is displayed.

+2. Exoected: As a user, I want the navigation to be intuitive and easy to understand.
+    - Result: The user is provided with easy to understand options and choices to navigate throughout the game.

+3. Expected: As a user, I want to have an option to start the game.
+             As a user, I should not have to worry about capitalizing or lowercase when typing.
+    - Result: User is prompted with option for starting the game.
+Input by user(uppercase and lowercase) is handled as required correctly.

+4. Expected: As a user, I want to be able to enter my name before I start to play the game.
+             I would like to see a welcome message and my name added to storyline for more engaging experience.
+    - Result: User is prompted to enter name which is further used in welcome message and storyline for personalized experience.

+5. Expected: As a user, I want my input to be validated and error checked each time, so I can re-enter my input/choice if it is invalid.
+    - Result: Input validation is carried out at each step where user input is required and error message is displayed if it is invalid prompting user to re-enter the input/choice.

+6. Expected: As a user, I want to receive the next part in the story depending on the input choices.
+             As a user, I want see the final outcome of the game based on the choices made.
+    - Result: User is taken further to next part of the game depending on the choices and paths taken. and provided with final text(success or failure) at the end of the game.

+7. Expected: As a user, I want to have an opportunity to play again regardless of success or failure in the game.
+    - Result: At the end of the game, user is given an option to play again, based on user choices, the game exits or start from beginning.

+8. User can explore different paths and scenarios with engaging story during the game, for multiple success and failure outcomes.